MajorLift/typescript-fullstack-monorepo-starter/README.md

 npm install --global yarn
 ```

+Docker is used to launch the Postgres DB.
+Download it [here](https://docs.docker.com/engine/install/).

 ### Scripts

 #### 1. To run the project in dev mode, navigate to the project directory and run: